andybalaam/cell/parsing.md

 that reflect the expressions that are allowed in the language.

-You can fine Cell's parser at: https://github.com/andybalaam/cell/blob/master/cell/parser.py and the tests for it at: https://github.com/andybalaam/cell/blob/master/tests/parser_tests.py
+You can find Cell's parser at: https://github.com/andybalaam/cell/blob/master/cell/parser.py and the tests for it at: https://github.com/andybalaam/cell/blob/master/tests/parser_tests.py